CFA and Flooring Industry News

 The CFA will also be continuing its lobbying efforts to ensure that government recognise this as the very tip of a much larger iceberg that must be addressed by legislation to deal with late payment and unfairly held retention as soon as possible.
 Thus avoiding a much greater collapse of this potential main contractor house of cards."16th January 2018

-The CFA is pleased to welcome a new Associate Contractor member, Elite Contract Flooring Services Ltd, of Hornchurch in Essex.3rd November 2017
+The CFA is pleased to welcome a new Contractor member.
+Bellwood Interiors of Barton le Clay in Bedfordshire.16th February 2018

 The Full CFA News Archive